Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 The analysis presented in the previous section can by itself improve the basis for trust in automated reasoning, by providing a vocabulary for discussing reviewability issues.
 Ensuring that both developers and users of scientific software are aware of where the software is located on the different scales I have described makes much of today's tacit knowledge about scientific software explicit, avoiding misplaced expectations.

-However, scientists can also work towards improving their computational practices in view of more reviewable results.
+However, scientists can also work towards improving their computational practices in view of more reviewable and thus ultimately more reliable results.
 These improvements include both new reviewing processes, supported by institutions that remain to be created, and new software engineering practices that take into account the specific roles of software in science, which differ in some important respects from the needs of the software industry.
 The four measures I will explain in the following are summarized in Fig. \ref{fig:four-measures}.

 \hypertarget{reviewing}{